CSCIX691DAL/lobster-detection/README.md

 #### Installing Flutter:

-Download Flutter from the official webpage (click on Windows):
+Download Flutter from the official webpage:
 ![](assets/IDE-setup/IDE25.png)

 Click on the button with the link to the latest SDK: